dot-cafe/beam.cafe.backend/README.md

-        "streamKeySize": 64, // Access-key size for streams - the longer the better "downloadKeySize": 64, // Access-key size for downloads - the longer the better "downloadKeyMaxAge": 60000, // Maximum age of a download key until its used - the shorter the better "clientWebSocketConnectionTimeout": 900000, // Timeout for web-socket connections "clientWebSocketSessionKeySize": 64 // Size of a session-key - the longer the better },
+        "streamKeySize": 64, // Access-key size for streams - the longer the better "downloadKeySize": 64, // Access-key size for downloads - the longer the better "downloadKeyMaxAge": 60000, // Maximum age of a download key until its used - the shorter the better "clientWebSocketTimeout": 15000, // Timout for a websocket without a session - the shorter the better "clientWebSocketSessionTimeout": 900000, // Timeout for web-socket connections "clientWebSocketSessionKeySize": 64 // Size of a session-key - the longer the better },
     "logs": {